 Simplified scheme illustrating the pathophysiology of renovascular hypertension.

-The most common cause of renal insufficiency in patients with RAS is ...
+The most common cause of renal insufficiency in patients with RAS is the association ...